Arthur Iontton: King's Lynn Town and Hendon

 After spending the early part of the 2021–22 season as a free agent, Iontton signed for National League club King's Lynn Town on 18 November 2021 on a contract until the end of the season.
 He made three appearances before being released in May 2022 following the club's relegation.

 Initially announced as a signing for Hampton & Richmond Borough of the National League South on 25 May 2022, Iontton instead joined Southern League Premier Division South club Hendon on 3 August 2022.
 He made his debut in a 1–0 home defeat to Yate Town on 6 August 2022 and went on to make 44 appearances during the season, scoring one goal in a 5–1 away victory against Potton United in the FA Cup.

 Further spells in non-League

 Iontton signed for Isthmian League Premier Division club Haringey Borough on 29 June 2023, making 34 appearances during the 2023–24 season and scoring once in a 2–0 away victory against Cheshunt on 21 October 2023.
 He departed Haringey to sign for Wingate & Finchley on 15 June 2024, where he scored once in 29 appearances before leaving at the end of the 2024–25 season.
-Iontton joined fellow Isthmian League Premier Division club Cheshunt on 3 July 2025, scoring on his debut in a 4–2 win against Welling United on 9 August 2025.
+Iontton joined fellow Isthmian League Premier Division club Cheshunt on 3 July 2025, scoring on his debut in a 4–2 win against Welling United on 9 August.
+He made 29 appearances during the 2025–26 season before signing a one-year contract extension in July 2026.